DMDcoin/dmdv4migration/docs/main.md

 This means, that all your funds on the new chain(V4) will be transferred to a new account, chosen by the owner of the private key of the address with a coin balance on snapshot date on old chain (V3).

-The way it works is that on a defined point in time, there will be a Snapshot of V3 created, and the balance of the accounts during that snapshot will be stored on the V4 chain in a Smart Contract.
+The way it works is that on a defined point in time, there will be a Snapshot of V3 created, and the balance of the accounts during that snapshot will be stored on the V4 chain in a Smart Contract, called the Claim Contract.
-The Smart Contracts also holds a corresponding amount of coins in the V4 Network.
+The Claim Contract also holds a corresponding amount of coins in the V4 Network.
 An owner of an V3 address still has his private key available, and is still able to sign messages using his private key.

 For that reason of sign messages to claim coins on V4 chain people must keep their old DMD Diamond V3 Wallet and the wallet.dat that hald the keys for their addresses with balance.